Nišava: Serbia

 Flowing generally to the west for the remaining 151 km, it passes near Dimitrovgrad, Pirot, Bela Palanka, Niška Banja and Niš, one of the largest cities in Serbia, 10 km after which the Nišava empties into the Južna Morava.
-However, with the rapid growth of Niš in previous decades and its still fast growing suburbs, the banks of the Nišava are urbanized almost to its mouth.
+With the rapid growth of Niš in previous decades and its still fast growing suburbs, the banks of the Nišava are urbanized almost to its mouth.

 Geography

 The river belongs to the Black Sea drainage basin.
-Its own drainage area covers 4,086 km2, of which about 73% in Serbia, the rest in Bulgaria.
+Its own drainage area covers 4,086 km2, of which about 73% is in Serbia, the rest in Bulgaria.
 The Nišava is not navigable.
 It is not only the longest tributary of the Južna Morava, but also the largest one in terms of discharge (36 m/s).
 It has many smaller tributaries, the most important being the Temštica from the right, and the Jerma (or Sukovska reka), Crvena reka, Koritnička reka and Kutinska reka from the left.